devOceanblue/devOceanblue/README.md

 ---

 # Summary

- Junior Web Developer specializing in back end development.
-Experienced with all stages of the
+ Junior Web Developer specializing in fullstack development.

+ Experienced with all stages of the development cycle.
- development cycle for web Projects on FastAPI, Flask, Sanic and Microservice Architecture.

- Well versed in numerous programming languages
+ Well versed in numerous programming languages.

- including Python, JAVA.
-English skills is between intermediate and advanced.

----

-# Highlights

-1. Teamwork
-2. Documentation
-3. Passionate Learning
-4. Web Infrastructure
-5. Solid CS Knowledge
-6. Service-focused

----

-# Certifications

-   TOEIC : 895

----

-# Education

-### 2014-2021

-- ****Bachelor of Science in Computer Science****

 ---